The biomarker suPAR and gastroenterology

-Inflammation plays a key role in the development of chronic hepatic diseases, and as suPAR is a marker of the degree of inflammation, the diagnostic and prognostic value of suPAR in hepatic diseases has been studied.
+Inflammation plays a key role in the development of chronic hepatic diseases.
+As suPAR is a marker of inflammation, the diagnostic and prognostic value of suPAR in hepatic diseases has been studied.

-The suPAR level is higher in patients with alcoholic etiology and correlates positively with fibrosis1,3,4.
+The suPAR level is higher in patients with alcoholic aetiology and correlates positively with fibrosis1,3,4.
 In addition, the suPAR level is higher in individuals with excessive alcohol consumption compared to healthy individuals3.